Battle of Dorylaeum (1097): Aftermath

-The crusaders did indeed become rich, at least for a short time, after capturing Kilij Arslan's treasury.
-The Turks fled and Arslan turned to other concerns in his eastern territory.
+The Crusaders did indeed become rich, at least for a short time, after capturing Arslan's treasury.
+The Turks fled, and Arslan turned to other concerns in his eastern territory.
 Arslan punitively took the male Greek children from the region extending from Dorylaeum to Iconium, sending many as slaves to Persia.
-On the other hand, the crusaders were allowed to march virtually unopposed through Anatolia on their way to Antioch.
+The Crusaders were allowed to march virtually unopposed through Anatolia on their way to Antioch.
 It took almost three months to cross Anatolia in the heat of the summer, and in October they began the Siege of Antioch.

-With the Crusader army moved onwards towards Antioch, emperor Alexios I Komnenos achieved part of his original intent in inviting the Crusaders in the first place: the recovery of Seljuk-held imperial territories in Asia Minor.
+With the Crusader army moved onwards towards Antioch, Emperor Alexios I Komnenos achieved part of his original intent in inviting the Crusaders in the first place: the recovery of Seljuk-held imperial territories in Asia Minor.
 John Doukas re-established Byzantine rule in Chios, Rhodes, Smyrna, Ephesus, Sardis, and Philadelphia in 1097–1099.
 This success is ascribed by Alexios' daughter Anna to his policy and diplomacy, but by the Latin historians of the crusade to his treachery and falseness.

-The Gesta Francorum did praise the Turkish army's bravery and superhuman efforts at Dorylaeum.
-It stated "Had the Turks been Christian, they would have been the finest of races."
+The Gesta Francorum praises the Turkish army's bravery and superhuman efforts at Dorylaeum.
+It states "Had the Turks been Christian, they would have been the finest of races."